jackbrighton/cp-pmp-docs/how-to-pull-pmp-content-into-core-publisher.md

-#Core Publisher: Pulling and displaying stories from the Public Media Platform
+#Pulling PMP stories into Core Publisher

 There are two ways to pull PMP stories into your CP site.
 We'll cover those first, then we'll show [how to organize the display of stories on pages by topic, byline, etc.](create-landing-pages.md)

-##Pulling stories into Core Publisher

-###If you know the GUID of a specific PMP story you want:
+##If you know the GUID of a specific PMP story you want:

 1 Click on Find Content in the top navigation.
 2 Click the “Pull PMP Doc” tab.